-Also do keep in mind that while a specialised path allows for excellent opportunities in that field (particularly so if you’re an excellent student with real world experience), it also quite severely limits the other paths you can take, which also translates to less opportunities for you in other fields, so it is all about what you want to do.
+Also do keep in mind that while a specialised path allows for excellent opportunities in that field (particularly so if you’re an excellent student with real-world experience), it also quite severely limits the other paths you can take, which also translates to fewer opportunities for you in other fields, so it is all about what you want to do.
 Choose carefully!

 Unfortunately, many large corporations require MBAs, so there is almost no way of running from that fact if you’re planning to advance yourself in the business world.

 Thankfully, there are several different types of MBAs to choose from! (again, please keep in mind the type of MBA and specialisation.
 Sadly, not all MBAs are made equal.)